 The pompadour is a stylish way to keep your curly hair in check.
 While the sides and back of the head are maintained tapered and short, the hair up top is kept significantly longer.
 If you have naturally wavy asian hair, use a little product to define individual strands.
 If your hair is on the sleeker side, a curling iron will help you achieve this look.
 With the right product, the style has the potential to last until your next wash.

 8. Disconnected Undercut

 The disconnected undercut is distinguished by a sharp contrast in length.
 While the crown is kept long, the sides and back of the head are almost completely shaved off, revealing much of the scalp.
-The success of this look relies on the amount of volume in your top hair, which is why this style works best for men with a thick head of hair.
-Try waves or curls for a more beachy vibe.
+The success of this look relies on the amount of volume in your top hair, which is why this style works best for Asian men’s hair due to the thickness of the locks.

 9. Caesar Cut

 The Caesar cut, made famous by Marlon Brando, has once again captured the hearts of many.
 This timeless style features short, horizontally cut bangs that add a sense of sophistication to any look.
 While the remaining hair on top and sides is typically kept the same length, those men with Asian hair can opt to go shorter for a modern twist.
 A little texture can also be added to individualize this classic style to your unique taste.